hapax/hapax.github.io/assets/chuzenji.md

 Loss is loss is loss.
 That we are so wholly creatures of the god of ruin is not a comfort.
-Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.
+Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; anyone who has spent a moment thinking about natural selection, for instance, will see that the elegance of its explanation cannot be placed on the same balance as the millennia of pointless death.
+These tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.

 By the ramp, wildflowers sprout through the gravel of a tumbledown